-I wrote a comprehensive guide about Komodo National Park boat trips in a dedicated article.
+I wrote a comprehensive guide about Komodo National Park boat trips for detailed informations.

-The park is also one of the best diving spot in the world.
-Period.
-I always dive with Dive Komodo but it’s not the only reputable operator in town.
+When it comes to diving I have been loyal to Dive Komodo but it’s not the only reputable operator in town.
 Expect to pay about 1’500’000Rp for 3 dives-a-day trip + 150’000/225’000Rp (regular day/weekend or bank holiday) for the daily national park fees.

 If you have some time I recommend that you go.
 Otherwise you will have other occasions to see traditional villages (but from a different ethnical group) in Bajawa.

 It’s probably the town with the most easily accessible stuffs around.
 You could spend one week or more in the area without getting bored.
 There are lots of traditional Ngada villages to visit, as well as hotsprings, good nature and the Inerie volcano to hike.

 The easternmost point reached by a majority of travelers.
 This a true naturel wonder (and a national park, meaning you have to pay a significant entry fee to get in).
-All advices to visit Kelimutu’s colored lakes can be found in this article.
+Kelimutu is the landmark of a region inhabited by Lio people.

 Not very far from Moni (the main village at the foot of Kelimutu), an overnight stop at Koka beach could be added.

 A 10 days itinerary

-10 days seem the very minimum to enjoy the essentials of the island without rushing it.
+10 days seem the very minimum to see the essentials of the island without rushing it too much.
 Hiring a driver and driving a lot at night could push it down to a week though.